How the Data Store Works

-Application directory partitions are special partitions that can be created on domain controllers running Windows Server 2003 to provide LDAP storage for dynamic and volatile data.
+Application directory partitions are special partitions that can be created on domain controllers running Windows Server 2003 or later to provide LDAP storage for dynamic and volatile data.
 In Windows 2000 Server, nondomain data is limited to configuration and schema data, which is replicated to every domain controller in the forest.
-In a Windows Server 2003 forest, application directory partitions provide storage for nondomain, application-specific data that can be replicated to any arbitrary set of domain controllers in the forest — as few or as many as needed by the application that uses the data.
+In a Windows Server 2003 or later forest, application directory partitions provide storage for nondomain, application-specific data that can be replicated to any arbitrary set of domain controllers in the forest — as few or as many as needed by the application that uses the data.

 - Applications must be specifically programmed to use application directory partitions.

 Characteristics and requirements

 Application directory partitions have characteristics that make them suitable for storing dynamic data (data that is updated frequently) or volatile data (data that has a specified useful lifetime), as opposed to more static data that domain directory partitions and other directory partitions store.
 Although application directory partitions are represented as instances of the domainDNS class, as are domain directory partitions, they have characteristics that differentiate their behavior from domain directory partitions.